 Passengers will have to present the negative result of a PCR test of COVID-19 on boarding and will have to perform another test on landing.
 Payment for the two tests will be made by the passenger.
 In addition, Hong Kong residents traveling with a Hong Kong passport must have received the second dose of the COVID-19 vaccine two days before the flight, in a move to encourage people to vaccinate.

 Discussions between Australia and Singapore on the prospects for a travel agreement are ongoing.

 Cathay Pacific says its flights will be operated by Airbus A350 aircraft, "With pilots and cabin crew who have been completely vaccinated".
-"We believe that these safe flights will provide an important opportunity to open similar travel arrangements with other popular destinations.", the airline said in a media release.
+"We believe that these safe flights will provide an important opportunity to open similar travel arrangements to other popular destinations.", the airline said in a media release.